Apartment Architect Renovations NYC

 Expediting means doing paperwork and filling with the Department Of Buildings.

 At Fontan Architecture we do this in house but not every architect does.
 Make sure you know who is paying for this.
 Do you need to hire an expediter yourself or is the architect doing it.
 I think the architect should handle this but that’s just me.
-You should also know in my opinion people often greatly exaggerate the difficulties of expediting.
+You should also know in my opinion people often greatly exaggerate the difficulties of filing simple jobs like an apartment reno.

 We never include any city agency fees in our proposal and I do not think anyone else does either.
 You will pay those fees or the architect will send you an invoice for reimbursement.
 The city fees on an NYC apartment renovation will be around 1% of the total job construction cost give or take.